Practical Quantum K-Means Clustering: Performance Analysis and Applications in Energy Grid Classification: Introduction

 \section{Introduction}

-\IEEEPARstart{G}{iven} the challenging engineering requirements for building and maintaining quantum computers, it is likely that quantum computers will only be accessible through cloud services for the majority of users.
+Given the challenging engineering requirements for building and maintaining quantum computers, it is likely that quantum computers will only be accessible through cloud services for the majority of users.
 Quantum computers, depending on the qubit technology, can require a complex construction and maintenance schedule that make it impractical for the average user to own \cite{almudever2017engineering}.
-Rather than building quantum computers as a hardware product to sell to consumers, large companies like Amazon, Microsoft, and IBM are rather developing cloud-based platforms for online access to their quantum devices.
-Although these quantum cloud services are currently accessible, the question of how useable are they for practical, industrial use-cases arises.
-Can these quantum computers produce accurate enough distance estimates for clustering?
+Rather than building quantum computers as a hardware product to sell to consumers, companies like Amazon, Microsoft, and IBM are rather developing cloud-based platforms for online access to their quantum devices.
+Although these quantum cloud services are currently accessible, the question of how useable they are for practical, industrial use-cases arises.
+For our interest, we ask: Can these quantum computers produce accurate enough distance estimates for clustering?
 Can we achieve any speedup with them currently?
-The focus of this work is therefore to benchmark a simple, common use-case using IBM's Quantum cloud services \cite{ibm-services}.
+The focus of this work is therefore to benchmark this simple, common use-case using the IBM Quantum cloud services \cite{ibm-services}.

 Clustering algorithms can be used on unlabeled data to find relationships between the data's various features.
 To perform clustering, an algorithm introduced by Lloyd in 1982 called $k$-means clustering~\cite{lloyd1982least} can be used.
 The $k$-means algorithm takes as input a collection of unlabeled data points, or feature vectors, and outputs a list of labels, one for each data point.
 The data points are labeled based on the minimal distance to a particular centroid.
 During execution, the algorithm improves the centroid locations by running iteratively, updating the location to be the mean of the data points that are determined nearest to them based on a distance metric.